How Does Racial Discrimination Impact Youth of Color?

 Racism negatively impacts a young person’s sense of self.
-It is as teens that young people establish critical aspects of their identity within the various environments, influences and exposures that surround them.
-“These forces can either create tension and deliver toxic levels of stress or build resilience and other strengths,” says the book “Reaching Teens” in a new chapter devoted to examining the impacts of racism on young people.
+As teenagers, young people establish critical aspects of their identity within the various environments, influences, and exposures that surround them.
+In the book “Reaching Teens,” the authors write that these forces can either build strengths or “create tension and deliver toxic levels of stress.”

 Racism also attempts to lock young people of color into low expectations for their lives, the authors add.
-Two-thirds of Black and Latinx youth attend segregated schools that often have lower budgets that impact class size, teacher qualifications, and the availability of instructional resources.
-“In these schools, youth of color are subject to biased perceptions of misbehavior by educators and stories that perpetuate a ‘failure narrative,’” the writers underscore.
+Two-thirds of Black and Latine youth attend segregated schools that often have lower budgets that impact class size, teacher qualifications, and the availability of instructional resources.

 Racism figures among what psychologists and social workers call “adverse childhood experiences,” or ACEs.
 Initially considered to be related primarily to trauma that youth experience in the home, such as abuse and neglect, ACEs are now understood to include stressors that occur outside the home as well, such as community violence, living in unsafe neighborhoods, and racial discrimination.